Ebb Tide (1922 film): Plot

-Based on a review in a film publication, Ruth Attwater (Lee) lives with her father Richard Attwater (Beery) on an uncharted island in the South Seas.
+Based on a review in a film publication, Ruth Attwater ives with her father Richard Attwater on an uncharted island in the South Seas.
 She has never seen another white man, and her father threatens to kill any who come to the island.

 Three derelicts are brought by fate by their boat to the island, and Richard invites them to dinner so he can show his collection of pearls and then kill them if they do not immediately leave.
-Robert Herrick (Kirkwood), an Englishman who has made a failure of his life, sees Ruth and decides not to leave but hides.
-Captain Davis (Fawcett) and Huish (Hatton) plan to rob Richard of the pearls.
+Robert Herrick, an Englishman who has made a failure of his life, sees Ruth and decides not to leave but hides.
+Captain Davis and Huish plan to rob Richard of the pearls.
 They come ashore with a flag of peace, but Richard suspects their intentions and masters them.

 Robert and Ruth escape to the boat in the harbor, but Richard pursues them.
 The boat catches fire killing Richard.
 Ruth and Robert jump into the sea and are attacked by an octopus, but natives rescue them.